 Hello!
 I am a map librarian at Branner Earth Sciences Library & Map Collections where I manage and provide reference support for our circulating collection of approximately 300,000 paper maps.
 I develop, oversee, and contribute to strategies for original and copy cataloging and digitization of newly acquired and backlogged cartographic and geospatial materials.
 I am keen to create an interactive environment that engages and inspires our patrons while fulfilling their research needs and center my collection development and space planning decisions on this goal.

-For more information on the map collections at Branner Library and how to navigate them, view our topic guide here.
+For more information on the map collections and how to navigate them, view our topic guide here.

-I give a monthly hands-on workshop on how to create Esri StoryMaps; the current model walks participants through how to utilize historical maps, images, and GIS data to create digital maps using ArcGIS Online which are then served through a StoryMap.
+I also provide instruction on how to create Esri StoryMaps; the current model walks participants through how to utilize historic maps, images, and GIS data to create digital maps using ArcGIS Online which are then served through a StoryMap.
 I am most fulfilled when creatively thriving alongside our community and find that this platform is an intuitive way to digitally tell any story regardless of the discipline.
 Along with Julie Sweetkind-Singer and David Medeiros, our StoryMap titled Pancakes & Silver: Historic Map Reading, Data Extraction, and 3D Visualization was awarded Esri's 2019 StoryMap of the Year.
 So come, let's get creative!

 - BS, Graphic Information Technology, Arizona State University, present